 “That all sounds pretty exciting.
 Where do I start?”

-“Come along any Sunday morning at 11 (normally the Sunshine Club – but check the calendar for dates when we meet at school), or Tuesday night at 6.30 for tea at our house.
+“Come along any Sunday morning at 11 (normally the Sunshine Club – but check the calendar for dates when we meet at school), or on Sunday afternoon around 3 for Messy.
+Or drop in to the Cafe on Tuesday morning for a chat about it.
 We look forward to meeting you!”

 This website (like Brickworks) is a work in progress - suggestions and comments welcome!